 HCV RNA quantification can be achieved either by target amplification techniques (competitive and real-time PCR) or by signal amplification techniques (branched DNA (bDNA) assay) (Table 1).
 Several FDA- and CE-approved standardised systems are commercially available.
-The Cobas AmplicorTM HCV-Monitor from Roche Diagnostics is based on a competitive PCR technique whereas the VersantTM

-HCV RNA Assay (Siemens Medical Solutions Diagnostics) is based on a bDNA technique.
-More recently, the Cobas TagMan assay and the Abbott RealTime HCV test, both based on real-time PCR technology, have been introduced.
+The Cobas AmplicorTM HCV Monitor from Roche Diagnostics is based on a competitive PCR technique whereas the VersantTM HCV RNA Assay (Siemens Medical Solutions Diagnostics) is based on a bDNA technique.
+More recently, the Cobas TaqMan assay and the Abbott RealTimeTM HCV test, both based on real-time PCR technology, have been introduced.
 The technical characteristics, detection limits and linear dynamic detection ranges of these systems are summarized below.
 Due to their very low detection limit and their broad and linear dynamic detection range, they have already widely replaced the previously used qualitative and quantitative HCV RNA assays.

-Competitive PCR: Cobas Amplicor[TM] HCV-Monitor 2.0 (Roche Diagnostics)
+Competitive PCR: Cobas AmplicorTM HCV Monitor 2.0 (Roche Diagnostics)

-The Cobas AmplicorTM HCV-Monitor 2.0 is a semi-automated quantitative detection assay which is based on a competitive PCR technique.
+The Cobas AmplicorTM HCV Monitor 2.0 is a semi-automated quantitative detection assay based on a competitive PCR technique.
 Quantification is achieved by the amplification of two templates in a single reaction tube, the target and the internal standard.
-The latter is an internal control RNA with nearly the same sequence as the target RNA and with a clearly defined initial concentration.
+The latter is an internal control RNA with nearly the same sequence as the target RNA with a clearly defined initial concentration.
 The internal control is amplified by the same primers as the HCV RNA.
-Comparison of the final amounts of both templates allows calculation of the initial HCV RNA amount.
-The dynamic range of the CE-labeled AmplicorTM HCV-Monitor 2.0 assav is 600 to approximately 500,000 IU/ml with a specificity of almost 100%, independent from the HCV genotype (Lee 2000; Konnick 2002).
+Comparison of the final amounts of both templates allows calculation of the initial amount of HCV RNA.
+The dynamic range of the CElabeled AmplicorTM HCV Monitor 2.0 assay is 500 to approximately 500,000 IU/ml with a specificity of almost 100%, independent of the HCV genotype (Lee 2000; Konnick 2002).
 For higher HCV RNA concentrations pre-dilution of the original sample is required.

-Branched DNA-Hybridizing Assay (Versant[TM] HCV RNA Assay 3.0,
+Branched DNA Hybridization Assay (VersantTM HCV RNA Assay 3.0, Siemens)

-Siemens)

-Branched DNA-Hybridizing Assay is based on signal amplification technology.
-After reverse transcription of the HCV RNA, the resulting single-stranded complementary DNA strands bind to immobilised capture-oligonucleotides with a specific sequence from conserved regions of the HCV genome.
+Branched DNAHybridization Assay is based on signal amplification technology.
+After reverse transcription of the HCV RNA, the resulting single-stranded complementary DNA strands bind to immobilised capture oligonucleotides with a specific sequence from conserved regions of the HCV genome.
 In a second step, multiple oligonucleotides bind to the free ends of the bound DNA strands and are subsequently hybridised by multiple copies of an alkaline phosphatase-labeled DNA probe.
 Detection is achieved by incubating the alkaline phosphatase-bound complex with a chemiluminescent substrate (Sarrazin 2002).

 The VersantTM HCV RNA assay is at present the only FDA- and CE-approved HCV RNA quantification system based on a branched DNA technique.
-The lower detection limit of the current version 3.0 is 615 IU/ml and linear quantification is ensured in a range of 615-8,000,000 IU/ml, independent of the HCV genotype (Morishima 2004; Ross 2002).
+The lower detection limit of the current version 3.0 is 615 IU/ml and linear quantification is ensured between 615-8,000,000 IU/ml, independent of the HCV genotype (Morishima 2004; Ross 2002).
 The bDNA assay only requires 50μl serum for HCV RNA quantification and is currently the assay with the lowest sample input.